Rust-Wellcome/FasMan/README.md

 ## A FastaManipulator script that is slowly doing more...

 Originally written by @DLBPointon
-Now a collaborative programming project for the Rust@Wellcome group (Sanger)
+Now a collaborative programming project for the Rust@Wellcome group (Sanger).

 Collaborators and contributors: